 Conducting The Job Search

-If your school lacks job placement services or if you are unsuccessful locating viable trade school jobs through this process, then you will have to initiate the job search on your own.
+If your technical school lacks job placement services or if you are unsuccessful locating viable trade school jobs through this process, then you will have to initiate the job search on your own.
 This can require an even higher level of commitment since you’ll be doing all of the searching independently.
 If your job-of-choice isn’t one of the trade school careers in demand right now, be prepared for an uphill battle, but remain optimistic.
 Whatever you do, don’t give up!

 As you begin the process of looking for open positions in your vocational field, keep in mind that the search for trade school jobs is a bit less formal than the job search process in the corporate world.
 Thus, a good strategy is to visit local businesses in your industry and ask to speak to a manager.
 Be dressed to impress when you make this initial contact, and bring a resume with you.
-There’s a good chance you may be interviewed on the spot, especially if the company is desperate for new-hires.
+There’s a good chance you may be interviewed on the spot, especially if the company is desperate for new hires.

-While going door to door may be the best way to find a new position in some vocations, this isn’t the only way to find trade school jobs.
+While going door to door may be the best way to find a new position in some trade school programs, this isn’t the only way to find trade school jobs.
 In some cases, an online job search may yield more results.
 This is particularly true if you’re looking for a job in tech or business, for example, or if you’re looking to relocate.
 Some popular online job boards include Indeed and ZipRecruiter.

 Preparing for the Interview